Corrientes, Argentina: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Corrientes during January, you are likely to notice that it is sweltering.
+If you vacation in Corrientes during January, you might see that it can be excruciatingly hot.
 Temperatures tend to hover around the low 90s F (mid 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 50 and 60% during the day.
 In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: